gavinfielder/pft/README.md

 # Credits

-All code was written by me.
-All the tests were written by me, except the ones prefixed moul\_.
-The moulinette files I got a hold of (which are now outdated since the printf subject change) had 'ly' as the author in the header.
+Some code was adapted from moulinette test files a buddy gave me, from which the author was ly@42.fr.
+The vast majority of code was written by me.
+The tests prefixed moul\_ were adapted from the moulinette test files, and all other tests (so far) were written by me.